keyper/keyper-ios-sdk/README.md

 The SDK consists of:

+- A .framework folder, and within this:
 - Header files (*.h) that allow you to start and interface with the SDK in your code.
-- A static library (libkeyper-ios-sdk.a) that contains all the views and business logic of the SDK in compiled form.
+- A static library (`keyperSDK`) that contains all the views and business logic of the SDK in compiled form.
 Note that this file is way bigger than the actual size impact the SDK will have on your app.
 - Bundle files (*.bundle) that contain image and localization assets.
 You can look into them by right-clicking in Finder and selecting "Show package contents".

-The SDK requests two permissions at runtime:

-- Address book contacts (to retrieve contacts when sending tickets to friends)
-- Calendar access (to let the user store an event's date to her calendar)

-Therefore, please add this to your app target's Info.plist file:
+The SDK requests calendar, camera, contacts, and photo library permissions at runtime - therefore, please add these to your app target's Info.plist file:

 ```
+    <key>NSCalendarsUsageDescription</key>
+    <string>Calendar access for storing event dates.</string>
+    <key>NSCameraUsageDescription</key>
+    <string>Camera access for scanning ticket barcodes.</string>
     <key>NSContactsUsageDescription</key>
     <string>Accessing Contacts for choosing ticket recipients</string>
-<key>NSCalendarsUsageDescription</key>
-    <string>Calendar access</string>
+    <key>NSPhotoLibraryUsageDescription</key>
+    <string>Photo library access for barcode scanning.</string>
 ```

 ## Localization/Language